-Line item 43 Fed Funds, Repos, & Other Short Term Borrowing
+Line item 44 Fed Funds, Repos, & Other Short Term Borrowing

-Item 43 is a shaded cell and is derived, per column, from the sum of items 43A through 43C.
+This item is a shaded cell and is derived, per column, from the sum of items 44A through 44C.

-Line item 43A Fed Funds
+Line item 44A Fed Funds

 Report the average rate paid for Fed Funds purchased in domestic offices as defined in the FR Y-9C, Schedule HC, item 14a.